 If you’re unsure whether your business is export ready, our Strategic Business Advisory team is equipped to assist in reviewing your businesses’ export capabilities and or suggest what needs to be done to make your organisation export ready.

-Applications for FY22 will close on 30 November 2021.
-Participating EMDG consultants can lodge an application on your behalf until 28 February 2022.
-If you would like some guidance in understanding more about the grant and if you qualify or if you require assistance forecasting your export expenses, please reach out to our Tax and Business Advisory teams.
+Applications for FY22 will close on 17 August 2022.
+If you would like some guidance in understanding more about the grant and if you qualify or require assistance forecasting your export expenses, please reach out to our Tax and Business Advisory teams.